-Don’t be disheartened if your child isn’t offered a place quickly – there’s lots of movement on waiting lists and this goes on until the very beginning of term.
-However, don’t rely heavily on this – it’s always good to keep the original offer you were given as a safety net.
+Don’t be disheartened if your child isn’t offered a place quickly.
+There’s lots of movement on waiting lists, and this goes on until the very beginning of term.
+You shouldn’t rely heavily on this though.
+It’s always good to keep the original offer you were given as a safety net.

-There are also certain circumstances where you can appeal either to the local council or directly to the school – depending on the type of school the child has applied to.
-This will be made clear in the offer letter you receive.
-The deadline for applying for an appeal is 40 days, but make sure to confirm this with your local council as they're likely to be extended this year.
+There are also certain circumstances where you can appeal, either to the local council, or directly to the school.
+This depends on the type of school you have applied to.
+You can find out in the offer letter you receive.
+The deadline for applying for an appeal is 40 days.
+But make sure you confirm this with your local council, as they’re likely to be extended this year.
 If you appeal, you’ll be told why your child wasn’t offered a place, but you’ll also be able to put forward why your child should be offered one.

-Make sure you have the grounds to appeal, to ensure the best chance of your child getting your desired place.
-Examples include a mistake in the admissions process, such as incorrectly measuring the distance between your home and the school – the School Admissions Code and relevant law must be complied with.
+Make sure you have the grounds to appeal, for the best chance of your child getting your desired place.
+Examples include a mistake in the admissions process, such as incorrectly measuring the distance between your home and the school.
+The School Admissions Code and relevant law must be complied with.
 If you do think a mistake has been made, you must contact the Admission Authority immediately.
 If they agree, then this could accelerate an offer for your child’s place in that school without the need for appeal.

 Another example includes a social or medical need, such as your child needing a particular type of care that is better dealt with at your preferred school.
 Whatever reason for appeal, make sure to collect as much information and evidence as possible to support it.
 This can include documentation containing medical needs, transport costs, and so on, which you’ll be able to submit with the appeal to strengthen your case.

 If you don’t get the result you’re hoping for, you can’t complain about the outcome itself.
-However, you have the right to make a complaint about the way it was carried out, and receive a decision on your complaint as well as a letter explaining the reason for the decision.
+But you can make a complaint about the way it was carried out.
+That way, you’ll receive a decision on your complaint, as well as a letter explaining the reason for the decision.
 If it’s decided that something went wrong with your appeal, the school may hold a new appeal hearing for you with a different hearing panel.

 It’s completely natural to be anxious leading up to the 16th.
 The key thing to remember is that there are thousands of parents in the same boat at the moment, and there are lots of options available if you don’t get your first place.